APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   If all of the client resolvers are DNSSEC-validating resolvers, but some do not support this trusted key mechanism, then the result will be indeterminate with respect to trusted key status.
-Equally, if all the client's resolvers support this mechanism, but some have loaded the key into the trusted key store and some have not, then the result is indeterminate.
+   the client's resolvers support this mechanism, but some have loaded the key into the trusted key stash and some have not, then the result is indeterminate.

-   There is also the case of a resolver using a forwarder.
+   There is also the common case of a resolver using a forwarder.

    If the resolver is non-validating, and it has a single forwarder clause, then the resolver will presumably mirror the capabilities of the forwarder target resolver.
-If this non-validating resolver has multiple forwarders, then the above considerations cdescribed above will apply.
+If this non-validating resolver it has multiple forwarders, then the above considerations will apply.

    If a validating resolver has a forwarding configuration, and uses the CD flag on all forwarded queries, then this resolver is acting in a